 My research is in development economics and economic history with a focus on human capital—especially health—in Sub-Saharan Africa and Latin America.
-In my job market paper, I show how colonial institutions shaped the HIV epidemic in Mozambique through their lasting impacts on marriage and dating markets.
-In my other work, I examine the effects of infectious disease eradication in childhood on young women's HIV prevalence in Zimbabwe and on adult income, labor productivity, and public finances in Brazil.
+In a working paper, I show how colonial institutions shaped the HIV epidemic in Mozambique through their lasting impacts on marriage markets.
+In my other work, I study the effects of infectious disease control in childhood on young women's HIV prevalence in Zimbabwe and on adult income, labor productivity, and public finances in Brazil.

 I was also an undergraduate at Arizona, where I competed for the Men's Swimming Team as an openly gay NCAA Division I student-athlete and worked to increase LGBTQ inclusion in college athletics.